szymon2024/gps-labs/gps_lab02/README.txt

 A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides) transmitted by the satellite in the navigation message and GPS time provided as input.
-Calculations are performed for GPS time expressed as (w, tow) where w is GPS week and tow is time-of-week.
+Calculations are performed for (w, tow) where w is GPS week and tow is time-of-week.

 Input
 -----